 Our Top 10 of African National Parks and Game Reserves

 Africa is a beautiful and wild continent, an infinite source of emotions, a melting pot of different cultures and traditions, characterized by different environments such as endless deserts, vast grasslands teeming with animals, rainforests and towering snow-capped mountains.
 Africa is also perfect for animal lovers because it offers the opportunity to visit many National Parks and closely spot the famous Big Five in their natural environment.
-We unconditionally love this fantastic land that we’ve visited 18 times, and we still keep many beautiful memories in our heart.
+We unconditionally love this fantastic land that we’ve visited 18 times, and we still keep many beautiful memories in our hearts.
 It isn’t easy to make a real Top 10 because each country is different from the other, as well as the environments, the landscapes and the several geological wonders.
 Therefore, this is a list of Parks and Reserves that we highly recommend not to miss.

 Our Top 10

 1. Masai Mara National Reserve (Kenya) and Serengeti National Park (Tanzania)

 The Masai Mara National Reserve is one of the most visited tourist destinations in Kenya and Africa, a must-see for those who want to experience an African experience surrounded by wild nature and an abundance of wildlife.
 It extends at an altitude between 1500 meters and 2000 meters above sea level, and its landscape is mainly grassy savannah.
 The Reserve boasts the largest concentration of lions in the entire African continent, and its fauna includes leopards, cheetahs, hyenas, black rhinos (rare), giraffes, large herds of buffaloes, elephants, zebras, wildebeest, gazelles, antelopes, hippos, crocodiles and over 500 species of birds.
 The Reserve is also famous for the “great migration”, a true wonder of nature where 2 million wildebeest move through its expanses searching for fresh grass, coming from the neighbouring Serengeti Park in Tanzania.